aarenson/PHPCap/docs-md/DeveloperGuide.md

 ### Automated Tests

-PHPCap uses PHPUnit for running automated test.
+PHPCap uses PHPUnit for running automated tests.
 PHPUnit should get installed as a dependency for your PHPCap project when you run the "composer install" command.

 You can test your PHPUnit installation by running the following in the root PHPCap directory: